Northern lapwing: Population decline

-National surveys of England and Wales have shown a population decline between 1987 and 1998, and since 2009 the northern lapwing has had red list conservation status in the United Kingdom.
-The numbers of this species have been adversely affected by intensive agricultural techniques.
-In the lowlands this includes the loss of rough grassland, conversion to arable or improved grassland, loss of mixed farms, and switch from spring- to autumn-sown crops.
-In the uplands, the losses may have been due to increases in grazing density.
-Natural England gives grant aid to help restore lapwing habitat within its Environmental Stewardship Scheme.
+National surveys in England and Wales have shown a decline in the population between 1987 and 1998.
+Since 2009, the northern lapwing has had Red List conservation status in the United Kingdom.
+Intensive agricultural techniques have had an adverse effect on the numbers of this species.
+In the lowlands, this includes the loss of rough grassland and its conversion into arable or improved grassland, loss of mixed farms, and switch from spring- to autumn-sown crops.
+In the uplands, losses may be due to increased grazing density.
+Natural England provides grant aid to help restore lapwing habitats as part of its Environmental Stewardship Scheme.
 The organisation suggests an option within this scheme called 'Fallow plots for ground-nesting birds'.
-Uncropped plots at least 2 ha in size provide nesting habitat and are located in suitable arable fields, which provide additional foraging habitat.
+Uncropped plots of at least 2 ha in size provide nesting habitat and are located in suitable arable fields, which provide additional foraging habitat.
 Locating the plots within 2 km of extensively grazed grassland will provide additional foraging habitat.
-The plots are cultivated in the spring to produce a rough fallow, which is retained without the input of fertiliser or pesticides.
+The plots are cultivated in the spring to produce a rough fallow, which is maintained without the input of fertiliser or pesticides.
 In addition to agricultural intensification and land-use change, predation of nests and chicks contributes to wader declines, including of lapwing.
 By radio-tagging lapwing chicks, and using automatic radio tracking systems, the timing of chick predation can be revealed, which provides additional insights into the importance of different predators.
 Lapwing chicks are predated both in the day and at night, with mammalian predators having the greatest impact.

-In Armenia, the population decline and loss of breeding habitats was also documented; the threats are thought to be intensification of land use and hunting, but further investigations for threat clarification are required.
-In the Middle East, the northern lapwing is threatened by overhunting as it is shot in large quantities along its winter migration routes.
-Several photos surfacing from the region show many Northern lapwings, alongside other migratory birds including the threatened European turtle dove and European golden-plover.
+In Armenia, the decline in population and loss of breeding habitats has also been documented.
+The threats are thought to be the intensification of land use and hunting, but further investigations are required to clarify the threats.
+In the Middle East, the northern lapwing is threatened by overhunting, as large numbers of them are along their winter migration routes.
+Several photos surfacing from the region show large numbers of Northern lapwings alongside other migratory birds, including the threatened European turtle dove and European golden-plover.